casa-albore-en/casa-albore-en.github.io/_pages/upstairs.md

   * Hoover
   * Iron + ironing board
 * Outside (on other side of house)
-  * Small garden with table + chairs
+  * Small garden with table + chairs, orange tree, lemon tree
 * Other
   * Children’s games.
 Books in English.
   * Ceiling fan in living room, column fans in each bedroom